Micro and Miniature Electromagnetic Flow Meters: Small Size, Big Impact—Precision Measurement Empowers High-Precision Industries

 Energy: Precise water replenishment and additive dosing control for small boilers or cooling systems.

-IV.
-Key Considerations for Selection and Application
+4. Key Considerations for Selection and Application

 Electrical conductivity: The fluid conductivity must be ≥20 μS/cm (pure water and oils are not applicable).